 Now, I have a source image that I can use for repeatable deployments in the future that has my Trend Micro Cloud One agent already pre-installed.

-With those repeatable deployments, we are going to use IaC utilising the sample deployment templates from Google's official GitHub.
+With those repeatable deployments, we are going to use IaC utilizing the sample deployment templates from Google's official GitHub.

 Here is my Visual Studio Code IDE showing the section where I add my newly referenced source image stored inside my GCP account to the deployment template.
-You can also utilise the start-up script method and pull in the deployment script from an available Google Storage Bucket.
-We are going to utilise the pre-baked custom image we made earlier.
+You can also utilize the start-up script method and pull in the deployment script from an available Google Storage Bucket.
+We are going to utilize the pre-baked custom image we made earlier.

-Here we are running our deployment script utilising the Google Cloud SDK on my system.
+Here we are running our deployment script utilizing the Google Cloud SDK on my system.